bruchansky/pfootprint-nlp/README.md

 ![Hillary Clinton - Affordable Care Act](https://github.com/Plural-thinktank/pfootprint/blob/master/images/2016-clinton-footprint-care.png)

 *Hillary Clinton’ topics that were related to the affordable care act (U.S. election televised debates).
-Read the full analysis here (coming soon).*
+Read the full analysis [here](https://medium.com/plural-world/looking-back-at-the-u-s-election-2016-a-president-but-for-what-country-949fcc1d8ad7).*

 Notes:
 - The same heuristic was applied to both 2008 and 2016 US elections and results were surprisingly consistent with our intuition.
 Emotion detection wasn't as reliable.
 The following Google Spreadsheet formula was applied to tsv files in order to reduce noise, the formula only keeps emotions that are consistent with sentiments (joy is only kept when sentiment is positive) and have big enough score.
 It is important to keep in mind that an emotion attached to a word is not necessary targeting that word.
 An angry feeling detected when using the word people doesn’t mean that the discourse is necessary expressing anger TOWARDS people, but that speaking about people generates some anger.
 Sarcasm is another example of why emotions detected by IBM Watson might fail.